node-bgDEV/Node-JS-fix/README.md

     USB Gamepad -- Converts Switch with Joycon into a USB HID Gamepad Hardware and Peripherals info (SoC, Fuses, RAM, Display, Touch, eMMC, SD, Battery, PSU, Charger) Many other tools like Archive Bit Fixer, Touch Calibration, SD/eMMC Benchmark, AutoRCM enabler and more

+how to install?

+Simple!
+on windows just run the .exe file and on linux run the .exe within wine.